codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which of the following is NOT a computer science algorithm?
+Which of these people was NOT a founder of Apple Inc?
- 1. Bubble Sort
+ 1. Steve Jobs
- 2. Merge Sort
+ 2. Ronald Wayne
- 3. Quick Sort
+ 3. Jonathan Ive
- 4. Float Sort
+ 4. Steve Wozniak

 <details>
   <summary>Answer</summary>
-  Float Sort
+  Jonathan Ive
 </details>